marcinjahn/gnome-quicksettings-audio-devices-hider-extension/README.md

 when Quick Settings Audio Devices Hider is enabled.
-A workaround could be to install [[QSTweak] Quick Setting Tweaker](https://extensions.gnome.org/extension/5446/quick-settings-tweaker/), which has a similar functinality under the toggle "Always show input" under "Input/Output" tab.
+A workaround could be to install [[QSTweak] Quick Setting Tweaker](https://extensions.gnome.org/extension/5446/quick-settings-tweaker/), which has a similar functionality under the toggle "Always show input" under the "Input/Output" tab.